scottyschup/ruby-curriculum/intro-algorithms.md

 ### Algorithm

 DFS and BFS are *algorithms*.
-An algorithm can be written in any langauge; we'll write Ruby methods that *implement* DFS and BFS shortly.
+An algorithm can be written in any language; we'll write Ruby methods that *implement* DFS and BFS shortly.
 What's the difference between an algorithm and a method?
 An algorithm is the idea, a process that solves a problem and could be written in any language.
 A method is the *implementation*, the actual